Sluimerstand/ProfessionShoppingList/README.md

 **Mouse interactions**

-- Dag: Move the tracking windows.
+- Drag: Move the tracking windows.
 - Left+click Recipe: Open the selected recipe (if known on current character).
 - Right-click Recipe #: Untrack 1 of the selected recipe.
 - Shift+right-click Recipe #: Untrack all of the selected recipe.